babonet13/HostYourNode/README.txt

 # To update your local repository after Github changes :
 git pull --rebase

-# To build a images from Dockerfile :
+# To build a image from a given Dockerfile :
 cd /Docker/<distro>-<mod>
 docker build -t <distro>-<mod> .